-May 15, 2017 was the first World Orthodontic Health Day, and the WFO created a special logo and posters that established the brand identity of this annual celebration.
+Every year since May 15, 2017 is declared as World Orthodontic Health Day, and the WFO created a special logo and posters that established the brand identity of this annual celebration.
 The logo, available in a variety of formats, is available for download (see below).
 WFO members should use this logo in all promotional materials for this celebration going forward.
 Read more.

 - DR NITIN V MURALIDHAR